Greg's FreeWare Projects Page

 http://www.weird.com/~woods/projects/fopen_as_user.c

-So far I've used this code successfully to replace the seteuid() calls in NetBSD's lib/libc/net/rcmd.c, and I plan to use it for the same purpose in usr.bin/login/login.c as well.
-Both of these are examples of having a privileged process having to drop privileges to even get anywhere near an NFS-mounted file that might be protected from any kind of root access by the remote server.
-One of these days I may even implement open_as_user() as a true system call.
+So far I've used this code successfully to replace the seteuid() ID-swapping calls in NetBSD's lib/libc/net/rcmd.c, usr.bin/login/login.c, usr.sbin/cron/crontab.c and usr.sbin/lpr/lpr/lpr.c, as well.
+All of these are examples of having a privileged process having to drop privileges to even get anywhere near an NFS-mounted file that might be protected from any kind of root access by the remote server.
+Still to be fixed are ftpd, and some other subsystems I don't regularly use.

-gTLD Wildcard Finder and BIND-8 Patches [new-stuff!]
+gTLD Wildcard Finder and BIND-8 Patches

 I've integrated some patches for BIND-8 to provide the equivalent of an access control list (ACL) to block A records which point to the specified list of IP addresses.
 This isn't quite as generic as the BIND-9 fix, but it suffices.
 The patches are available here as part of a larger set of fixes and tweaks for BIND-8: